-- Years from start of activity incepted until 2011, the Company was tax inspected and the tax assessment was carried out and the payment thereof - Years from 2012 till 2016 have been inspected and the company objected the results within the legal periods. - Year 2017 and 2018, the company submitted its tax return on the due date according to law No. 91 of year 2005 and the books have not been inspected yet.
+- Years from start of activity incepted until 2016, the Company was tax inspected and the tax assessment was carried out and the payment thereof was made.

+- Year 2017 and 2018, the company submitted its tax return on the due date and the books have not been inspected yet.